Cabo Blanco Nature Reserve, Costa Rica

 cedar (pochote) in Cabo Blanco

-The Cabo Blanco Nature Reserve encompasses 1,270 hectares of mixed forest, which is classified as moist tropical forest.
+The Cabo Blanco Nature Reserve encompasses 1,270 hectares of mixed forest and is classified as moist tropical forest.
 About 150 trees have been identified.
 Evergreen species predominate, but deciduous dry forest species are found as well.
 Among the most common trees in Cabo Blanco are Madroño (Lance Wood), Guácimo (Bastard Cedar), Jobo (Hog Plum), Indio Desnudo (Gumbo Limbo) and Guarumo (Cecropia).
 The most abundant tree is the Pochote (Spiny Cedar) with some specimens over 40 m high.
 Other impressively tall trees are the Ceiba (Silk Cotton Tree) which can tower up to 60 m, and the fast growing Espavel (Wild Cashew).
-The unique climate and geographic location of Cabo Blanco also hosts rare tree species like the Camibar which are not found elsewhere on the Nicoya Peninsula.
+The unique climate and geographic location of Cabo Blanco also provides habitat for rare tree species like the Camibar which cannot be found anywhere on the Nicoya Peninsula expect Cabo Blanco.

 The majority of Cabo Blanco is secondary forest which is around 60 years old.
-The remaining patch of primary forest accounts for 15% of the area and is located at the inaccesible highest point of the reserve.
+The remaining patch of primary forest accounts for 15% of the area.
+It is located at the highest point of the reserve and is inaccessible.

 Coati, a member of the racoon family

-The forest is home to a large variety of animals like white-tailed deer, pacas, armadillos, anteaters, howler and capuchin monkeys, coyotes, porcupines, raccoons and coatis.
-There are also wild cats like ocelots, jaguarundis and margay cats but you are less than unlikely to see them in the wild.
+The forest provides refuge to a large variety of animals like white-tailed deer, pacas, armadillos, anteaters, howler and capuchin monkeys, coyotes, porcupines, raccoons and coatis.
+There are also wild cats like ocelots, jaguarundis and margay cats but it is very rare to see them in the wild.

 See: Animals of the Nicoya Peninsula in the » Wildlife Guide